panhypersebastos/winter_predictor/README.md

 * input.csv: _contains the list of countries where the analysis is to be conducted_

 ## (5) To do list:
-* Latest stand: createRow: Decide how to store data: all year in one array?
+* Latest stand:  First attempt to run the script 02_era.py.

-* For comments: era5T.py.
-Worked on the creation of the grid collection.
-Function created and integrated into the workflow in "processYear()" and in "init()".
+* For comments: createRow: chosen to store data in one array.
+First attempt to run the script 02_era.py.
 * Work on the download API funtion getFiles.
 On 2021-05-06, loading 2021-04z70hPa worked.
 Now go on with other variables, ci, etc. Check [this link](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=form) also.

 * Predict PCA scores of next winter avg temp using PCA scores of ci, sp, sst, z70, etc.